pg-spot-ops/pg-spot-operator/README.md

   pgspotops/pg-spot-operator:latest
 ```

-or by running a helper script from the "scripts" folders (by default just lists the resources):
+or by running a helper script from the "scripts" folders (by default just lists the resources, need to add a parameter):

 ```
 ./scripts/aws/delete_all_operator_tagged_objects.sh yes
 ```

-A third option for local Docker convenience, to avoid a restart with different env inputs, is to create a dummy "destroy
+A third option for local Docker convenience, to avoid a restart with different env. inputs, is to create a dummy "destroy
 file" in the container that signals instance shutdown:

 ```commandline